Is NCERT Enough for Class 10 Maths? (Complete 2026 Guide)

-NCERT is mandatory for Class 10 Maths.
-It is sufficient to pass comfortably, but scoring well depends on how you practice and apply NCERT, not just how thoroughly you finish it.
+NCERT is enough to pass comfortably, but scoring 80β90+ depends on how well you practice and apply concepts.

 Is NCERT Enough to Score 80+ or 90+ in Class 10 Maths?